 - A. Related sections:

 - i.
+01 56 39 Temporary Tree & Plant Protection

+- ii.
 32 01 90.23 Pruning

-- ii.
+- iii.
 32 84 00 Planting Irrigation

-- iii.
+- iv.
 32 91 00 Planting Preparation

-- iv.
+- v.
 32 91 13.16 Mulching

-- v.
+- vi.
 32 92 00 Turf and Grasses

-- vi.
+- vii.
 32 93 00 Plants

-- vii.
+- viii.
 32 94 13 Landscape Edging

 - B. Specific plants that require seasonal planting will be indicated on the planting plan.
 Actual plant installation shall occur only during periods when weather and soil conditions are favorable.
 The Design Professional shall be notified at least 48 hours before planting begins.

 - C. Planting Locations

 - i.
 The Contractor shall stake the location of planting sites and the Design Professional will approve the location prior to beginning any planting.
 The time required between staking and planting will be determined at the preconstruction conference.

 - D. Plant Placement

 - i.
 Each plant shall be placed in a straight, upright, and centered position in its planting hole or as specified.
 Balled and burlapped and container-grown plants shall be handled only by their roots, balls, and containers.

 - ii.
 No plant shall be specified with a spacing less than two-thirds the average diameter for the given plant's mature spread.

 - iii.
-In general, shrubs, perennials, and groundcovers should be placed a minimum of 2 to 3 feet away from building walls, depending on the species.
-Plants shall be located far enough away from building walls to allow maintenance personnel to easily access the plants for pruning and to access the building wall itself.
+Design Professional shall develop a Landscape Plan in which a 24" clear space will ultimately exist between mature plants and adjacent buildings or pavements.
+Plant symbols on Landscape Plan shall reflect the mature diameter of proposed plantings in addition to a 24" clear space between any adjacent building or pavement.

-- iv.
-Plants may settle after transplanting and water will collect around the trunks.
+- Plants may settle after transplanting and water will collect around the trunks.
 In all but very well-drained soils, plants will not establish and thrive if the tops of their root balls are below the level of the surrounding soil.

 - v.
 Some plants should be planted slightly higher than they were originally growing to allow for this settling of the backfill or soil conditions.
 Consult with Design Professional for recommendations.
 In no case, should the top portion of the root ball be exposed above surrounding soil line.
 Any special directions for planting in poorly drained soils or other specific plant needs will be indicated on the planting plan.

 - vi.
 Balled-and-burlapped plants shall have all synthetic materials removed from the root ball, trunk or crown as they will not decompose and will cause damage to the plant.

-- vii.
-All synthetic straps, bands and twine shall be removed from one-half to onethird of the top of the root ball and all ropes or wires shall be removed from the